ORNL/cpp-proposals-pub/D1673/blas_interface.md

   This lets our interface support layouts beyond what the BLAS Standard supports (column major for the Fortran interface, row- and column-major for the less widely available C interface).

+* They can exploit any dimensions or strides known at compile time.

 * They have built-in "slicing" capabilities via `subspan`.